 Be prepared to depart Lebanon quickly: You should be aware that in the event of a crisis you are responsible for ensuring you are able to depart Lebanon.
 You should ensure that your travel documentation remains up-to-date to allow a rapid departure.
 This includes obtaining passports for children born in Lebanon and ensuring that any family members that wish to travel with you have a current passport.
 If violence escalates, roads and highways could quickly become blocked, including access routes to airports and borders.
 Heavy demand for available flights could lead to a lack of availability of seats.
 As a result, your departure options may be severely limited.
 You should not expect the Australian Government will facilitate your immediate departure.

-Beirut: On 19 October 2012, a car bombing in Achrafieh, Beirut, led to violence and disruptions to road access, including to the international airport in Beirut.
+Beirut: On 27 December 2013 a car bomb assassination in the downtown area of Beirut killed eight people, including the former Lebanese Finance Minister, and injured around 70.
+The attack occurred in an area popular with international visitors.
+On 19 October 2012, a car bombing in Achrafieh, Beirut, led to violence and disruptions to road access, including to the international airport in Beirut.
 In August 2012, the reported kidnappings of Syrians and other foreign nationals resulted in escalating tensions in Beirut and elsewhere.
 Armed groups were mobilised in the southern suburbs of Beirut.
 Main highways, including between central Beirut and the international airport, have been subject to sporadic closure by groups seeking to protest against Government policies, the situation in Syria, or to destabilise the security environment.
-In May 2012, armed clashes occurred in part of Beirut, and a number of roads and highways were closed temporarily.

 Sidon: Violent clashes occurred on 23 June 2013 in Sidon, particularly around the eastern suburb of Abra, between the Lebanese Armed Forces and local militias.
 The use of heavy weapons, as well as sniper activity, resulted in numerous deaths and injuries.